Tubbz-alt/sensitivity/README.md

 # Sensitivity

-This is a collection of simple python scripts to calculate the sensitivity for a basic counting experiment under different Bayesian interpretations of radioassay results.
+This is a collection of simple python scripts to calculate the sensitivity for a basic counting experiment under different interpretations of radioassay results.

 ## Purpose